Economy of the Democratic Republic of the Congo: After Leopold

-Forced labor was important for the rural sector.
+Forced labor (slavery) was important for the rural sector.
 The corporations that dominated the economy were mostly owned by Belgium, but British capital also played an important role.
 The 1950s were a period of rising income and expectations.
 Congo was said to have the best public health system in Africa, but there was also a huge wealth disparity.
 Belgian companies favored workers in certain areas more and exported them to work in different areas, restricting opportunities for others.
-Favored groups also received better education and were able to secure jobs for people in the same ethnic group which increased tensions.
+Favored groups also received better education and were able to secure jobs for people in the same ethnic group, which increased tensions.
 In 1960 there were only 16 university graduates out of a population of 20 million.
-Belgium still had economic power and independence gave little opportunity for improvement.
-Common refrains included "no elite, no trouble" and "before independence = after independence".
+Belgium still had economic power, and independence gave little opportunity for improvement.
+Common refrains included "no elite, no trouble" and "before independence = after independence."
 When the Belgians left, most of the government officials and educated residents left with them.
 Before independence, there were just 3 out of 5000 government jobs held by Congolese people.
 The resulting loss of institutional knowledge and human capital crippled the government.

 Zaire

-After the Congo crisis, Mobutu arose as the country's sole ruler and stabilized the country politically.
+After the Congo Crisis, Mobutu arose as the country's sole ruler and stabilized the country politically.
 Economically, however, the situation continued to decline, and by 1979, the purchasing power was only 4% of that from 1960.
-Starting in 1976 the IMF provided stabilizing loans to the dictatorship.
+Starting in 1976, the IMF provided stabilizing loans to the dictatorship.
 Much of the money was embezzled by Mobutu and his circle.
-This was not a secret as the 1982 report by IMF's envoy Erwin Blumenthal documented.
-He stated, it is "alarmingly clear that the corruptive system in Zaire with all its wicked and ugly manifestations, its mismanagement and fraud will destroy all endeavors of international institutions, of friendly governments, and of the commercial banks towards recovery and rehabilitation of Zaire’s economy".
+This was not a secret, as the 1982 report by IMF's envoy, Erwin Blumenthal, documented.
+He stated, "It is alarmingly clear that the corruptive system in Zaire, with all its wicked and ugly manifestations, its mismanagement and fraud, will destroy all endeavors of international institutions, of friendly governments, and of the commercial banks towards recovery and rehabilitation of Zaire’s economy".
 Blumenthal indicated that there was "no chance" that creditors would ever recover their loans.
-Yet the IMF and the World Bank continued to lend money that was either embezzled, stolen, or "wasted on elephant projects".
+Yet the IMF and the World Bank continued to lend money that was either embezzled, stolen, or "wasted on white elephant projects".
 "Structural adjustment programmes" implemented as a condition of IMF loans cut support for health care, education, and infrastructure.